MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

 ### Add a route for the new dashboard tab app

 You must link your widget to a data source file.
-From this file, the widget picks up the data that is presented in the dashboard.
+The widget picks up the data that's presented in the dashboard from the source file.

 Open tabs/src/App.tsx file and add a route for the new dashboard.
 Here's an example: